 We welcome you to join us.
 If you're interested in paddling with Keahiakahoe, or in trying outrigger canoe paddling before you make a commitment, come down to the site at any scheduled practice time and talk to a coach.
 The only pre-requisites are that you can swim and that you fill out a current HCRA Insurance waiver.
 If you're are under 18 complete the form for minors and have your parents sign it as well.

 If you decide to join Keahiakahoe, you'll need to complete an application form and pay the annual dues.
 Turn in the completed application, your dues payment and current HCRA waiver form to a Keahiakahoe officer or committee member.
-Club dues are $175 per Adult and $150 per Youth.
-We have a $15 early payment discount if you pay in full by April 30.
+Club dues are $195 per Adult and $170 per Youth.
 You'll receive a Keahiakahoe racing jersey when your dues are paid in full.

 If you're new to the sport, you don't have to buy a paddle right away.
 We have practice paddles you can use.
 If you decide outrigger paddling is a sport you want to pursue, we'll give you advice on how to choose the right paddle.

 Registration information can be found and downloaded here.

 Wear something you don't mind getting wet, such as board or paddling shorts, t-shirt or tank top, and rubber slippers to wear outside the canoe.
 For daytime practice you should use sunscreen, and consider wearing a hat and long-sleeved shirt.
 For all practices we suggest you bring your own water or sports drink.